wal615/Stat-lab-documents/README.md

       - If your Rsutdio freezes, you could use [`killall -u USERNAME`](https://linux.die.net/man/1/killall).
 Note that `killall` will only terminate your own processes.
-      - Mointor your running script and the usage of the server, you could use [`htop`](https://hisham.hm/htop/)
+      - Monitor your running script and the usage of the server, you could use [`htop`](https://hisham.hm/htop/)

 # High Performance Computing (HPC): SABER